andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/rpi-gpio-sensors-mqtt.md

 Though it may have been a mistake, my wife agreed to let me build us a home security system instead of buying one.
-I say mistake, because that was just over a year ago & we still don't a complete system installed (to be fair, we've had a lot going on).
+I say mistake, because that was just over a year ago & we still don't have a complete system installed (to be fair, we've had a lot going on).
 I've finally had the time to work on this project again recently, so I've started by reviewing what I built last December before our son was born.
 This part of the system is a seemingly simple one: install &